 Statement Regarding Disabilities: If you are a student with a documented disability in need of accommodations to fully participate in this class, please contact the Office of Student Disability Services (OSDS).
 All accommodations must be approved through OSDS.
-Please stop by Ninth Street Hall, Room 2006, or call 217-581-6583.
+Please stop by Ninth Street Hall, Room 2022, or call 217-581-6583 to make an appointment.

 The Student Success Center: Students who are having difficulty achieving their academic goals are encouraged to contact the Student Success Center (www.eiu.edu/~success) for assistance with time management, test taking, note taking, avoiding procrastination, setting goals, and other skills to support academic achievement.
 The Student Success Center provides individualized consultations.
-To make an appointment, call 217-581-6696, or go to 9th Street Hall, Room 1302.
+To make an appointment, call 217-581-6696, or go to McAfee Gym, Room 1301.